sappusaketh/TrelloClone/README.md

-This Project is deployde on [Github Pages](https://sappusaketh.github.io/TrelloClone/) This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This Project is deployed on [Github Pages](https://sappusaketh.github.io/TrelloClone/) This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts